PPDPurveyor/google-news-editors-picks-news-feeds/readme.txt

 In order to have your website included in Google News, you will have to [suggest it for inclusion](https://support.google.com/news/publisher/answer/40787?hl=en) first.
 This plugin is nearly pointless without site inclusion.
 Serious news sites should consider upgrading to the [WordPress Google News Plugin](http://www.googlenewsplugin.com) to take advantage of all tools available to Google News Publishers and optimize their site for Google News.

 = RSS Features: =

 * Set default values and customize RSS feeds
 * Branding matters!
 Add required images/logos to EACH Google News Editors’ Picks RSS Feeds
-* Exclude/include articles from the feeds from lightweight custom meta box
+* Exclude/include articles from the feeds from a lightweight custom meta box on the edit-post/new-post screens.
-* Custom meta box includes powerful qTip2 tooltip helper popup window functions
+* Custom meta box includes powerful Smallipop tooltip helper for popup window functions
-* Use [Custom Meta Box](http://googlenewsplugin.com/custom-meta-boxes/) to tailor feed-friendly description for news feeds.
+* Use [Custom Meta Box](http://www.googlenewsplugin.com/custom-meta-boxes/) to tailor feed-friendly description for news feeds.
 (A big deal when exporting RSS picks)
 * Ping Webmaster Tools when feeds are updated with smart ping technology
 * Google News Publisher Help Forum Resources menu, including feed validator
 * Easy submission to set Editors’ Picks RSS feeds in Google Webmaster Tools